 You have two main options: traditional publishing and self-publishing.

-I’ve published books both ways.
+I’ve both traditionally published and self-published my books.
 Penguin traditionally published my Jacob Wonderbar trilogy, and I opted to self-publish my guide to writing a novel: How to Write a Novel: 47 Rules for Writing a Stupendously Awesome Novel That You Will Love Forever.

 Nearly all of the books you see on bookstore shelves were published by a traditional publisher.
 If you want to go traditional, here’s a post that can help:

 Not sure whether you want to go traditional or self-publish?
-Here’s a post that will help:
+Here are some posts that will help:

 If you decide you want to go independent, here’s how to self-publish a book.